January 30

 Today's Meditation:

 For goodness' sake!
 What is goodness?
 Is it something that we have inside of us from the day that we're born, or something that we have to develop ourselves?
 Can we always recognize it when we see it?
-Can we copy it when we see it ins someone else?
+Can we copy it when we see it in someone else?

 Goodness has so much to do with intentions.
 I know someone who constantly tries to prove what a "good" person he is.
 Unfortunately, everyone realizes that his "good" actions happen in order to try to show off to others and earn their respect and praise.
 His "goodness," therefore, is little more than selfishness, which is quite sad, when all is said and done.
 For example, he showers his kids with attention and gifts (he's divorced and doesn't have custody), yet it's quite obvious that all that he does is for his own benefit, to make himself feel better about all of the years that he neglected them.
 The kids themselves feel very uncomfortable about the way he treats them, and one of them doesn't even go to see him any more.

-Goodness has to come from the heart, that's one thing I know for sure.
+Goodness has to come from the heart--that's one thing I know for sure.
 I also know for sure that not everything that comes from my heart is goodness, and that's something I'm working on.
 Goodness has to be pure in intention, and I know that my good acts aren't always intended solely for the good of the recipients.
 I'm working on that, too.
 When I truly do good, there's a very good chance that no one ever will notice it, and I'll never be recognized as someone who has done something good.
 When I can live with that and be at peace with it, I know that I'll have reached a very high level of living.

 Questions to consider: